Brittanieg/Traffic-Light/README.md

+Hello,

-Here is how to make a traffic light change
+This shows how to make a traffic light change colors.